-The interdisciplinary offers both a major and minor.
-The requirements are intentionally flexible enough to allow students to focus on the areas of interest and to allow it to fit well with other (second) majors and minors on campus.
-Directions for declaring a WGS major or minor can be found here.
+The program offers both an interdisciplinary major and minor.
+The requirements are intentionally flexible enough and integrated with Core Requirements to allow students to focus on their areas of interest, while combining it with a chosen minor or second major.
+Directions for declaring a major or minor can be found here.

 - Articulate a critical understanding of the impact of gender and sexuality within their own lives.

 - Describe how constructions of gender/sexuality have socially, historically, and globally shaped the experiences of both women and men.